-1C.2 Embedded Programme 1
+1C.2 Embedded programme

-An embedded programme could lead to a major, minor, special purpose or supplemental.
+An embedded programme could lead to a major, minor, special purpose, supplemental or professional award.
 It will comprise one or more modules of the principal programme (see Section 1B application summary).

 Duplicate and use the form in this section for each embedded programme that is not an exit-only award.
 Shared features with the principal programme should be identified and referenced for each embedded programme.